The ANZAC Spirit.

 History’s largest multinational military operation involved more than those at the landing.

-A determined Japanese journalist joined an air raid on Darwin in January 1943.
+Saito Shin’ya, a determined Japanese journalist and propaganda officer joined an air raid on Darwin in January 1943.

 Exploring Second World War sites in Australia’s Top End, an eager traveller finds an old war in collision with the New Age.

 A new national memorial to ex-prisoners of war in Ballarat.

-A sister’s battle to protect the memory of her ‘inexpressibly dear’ brother.
+Violet Gibbins fought an unrelenting battle to preserve the memory of her ‘inexpressibly dear’ brother, Norman Gibbins.

 Formation sign badges were a feature of the new post-war army’s uniforms.